ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 npm install es6-promise --save-dev
 ```

-Let's create an empty `gulpfile.js` configuration file within the theme root, which will be used to define our Gulp tasks such as JavaScript and Sass.
+Let's create an empty `gulpfile.js` configuration file, which will be used to define our Gulp tasks such as JavaScript and Sass.

 Our `gulpfile.js` starter file will be like this: